rossmclendon/rossmclendonphotography/_posts/2024-01-27-april-eclipse-planning.md

 <iframe src="https://player.vimeo.com/video/914298640" width="640" height="640" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>

 ## How to Automate
-As The key to following this advice and getting good images of totality is *automation*.
+The key to following my advice in the introduction and getting good images of totality is *automation*.
 If you can automate the capture of different exposures at different times, then you can enjoy totality while your cameras click away without you having to mess with them during those precious moments.
 A few options to consider:
  - **Intervalometer + Bracketing** - You can set up your camera to shoot bracketed exposures and then drive those with an intervalometer (interval timer) that you start right as totality begins.
 This might be the easiest thing, but will make it a little tricky to capture things like Bailey's Beads that need quite different exposures than the corona.
  - [**Solar Eclipse Maestro**](http://xjubier.free.fr/en/site_pages/solar_eclipses/Solar_Eclipse_Maestro_Photography_Software.html) - I used this in 2017, but, apparently some of the libraries that this tool used are no longer supported and so it hasn't been developed for some time.
 As a result, support tops out at macOS 10.14.x (Mojave), so unless you have an old Mac lying around you're willing to trust for the eclipse, it's not an option today.
  - [**CaptureEclipse**](https://almadenobservatory.net/CaptureEclipse/) - This is freely avialable on Apple's [App Store](https://apps.apple.com/us/app/captureeclipse/id1567295651) and supports modern MacOS versions.
 Rob Hawley created it for his own needs after Solar Eclipse Maestro went out of support and was kind enough to share it.
 It only supports (most) Canon cameras, and doesn't allow as fine-grained control as Solar Eclipse Maestro did - there are pre-programmed exposure sequences it runs through for each phase whereas SEM let you specify exactly what exposure you wanted to take when.
 It also only supports one camera as best I can tell whereas SEM supported four.
 Still, if you're on mac, use Canon, and want a turnkey option, this may be your best choice.